 Cons of the Fujifilm 8-16mm F2.8

 With a lens this niche and this FOV, you expect premium performance across the zoom range.
 Unfortunately, it struggles more on the wide-end.
-This makes me really question if the performance struggles so much, shouldn’t you just purchase the 10-24?
+This makes me really question if the performance struggles so much, should you just purchase the 10-24?
 It’s up to you if the corner performance is necessary.

 - Bulbous Front

 The recent decrease of this lens’s price is slowly making it an attractive price on the used market.
 If you can afford the extra filter set, there is no other lens in this ecosystem that offers this focal length and corner performance.